 Agape Life Prevention Center Partnership-We provided donations to 80 families including hair products, books, and food.

-Quinn House-Donated clothes, toys, books, and gift card to purchase food.
+Quinn House-Donated clothes, toys, books, and gift cards to purchase food.

-Peace Place Inc. Donated clothes, toys, comic books, and gift card to purchase food.
+Peace Place Inc. Donated clothes, toys, comic books, and a gift card to purchase food.

-Lawrenceville Co-op Food Bank-Donated food and gift cared to purchase additional food for the facility.
+Lawrenceville Co-op Food Bank-Donated food and gift card to purchase additional food for the facility.

 2020 Thanksgiving and Holiday Food & Clothing Donations.
 If your organization is located in Gwinnett County, please send us a message or call us at 770-402-4945 to apply for donations.

-Proving food, clothing, gift cards, Emergency Services to individuals need.
+We provide food, clothing, gift cards, Emergency Services to individuals' need.

 Donated medical beds to elderly disabled individuals.